Duet3D/wiki-content/Duet3D_hardware/Accessories/DuetScreen.md

     * Find your WiFi SSID from the list under 'Available WiFi Networks'.
 If none are shown press `Refresh`.
 You may need to restart the DuetScreen if you have recently enabled the WiFi module.
     * Press the `Join` button, and enter the SSID password
     * The button should change to two buttons `Disconnect` and `Forget`
+    * The screen's IP address with be set automatically by DHCP (see below for setting a manual IP address)
     * You can change SSID by pressing `Disconnect` and then `Connect` to another SSID
     * If you press `Forget`, the SSID will be removed from the list of remembered SSIDs

 2. You can copy a file called `wpa_supplicant.conf` to the root of the microSD card.
 This file should be placed on the microSD card after it has been flashed.
 This method is the easiest if you are setting up multiple DuetScreens, or you know the WiFi credentials in advance.
 This file should contain the WiFi credentials in the following format:
     ```
     ctrl_interface=/var/run/wpa_supplicant
     update_config=1